DeepSourceCorp/good-first-issue/README.md

   - It contains a README.md with detailed setup instructions for the project, and a CONTRIBUTING.md with guidelines for new contributors.

   - It is actively maintained.

+    **Note:** Repositories that do not meet these requirements may be removed during automated updates.

 - Add your repository's path (in lexicographic order) in [data/repositories.toml](data/repositories.toml).